HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: Acknowledgments

 \section{Acknowledgments}

-E.Z.\ is funded by the European Research Council (ERC) under the European Union’s Horizon 2030 research and innovation program (grant agreement no. 101096251-CoDeFeL), the Alexander von Humboldt-Professorship program, the ModConFlex Marie Curie Action, HORIZON-MSCA-2021-dN-01, the Transregio 154 Project of the DFG, AFOSR Proposal 24IOE027, and grants PID2020-112617GB-C22 and TED2021131390B-I00 of the AEI (Spain), and Madrid Government-UAM Agreement for the Excellence of the University Research Staff in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).
-M.S.\ is funded by an ERA Fellowship – Green Hydrogen of the German Academic Exchange Service (DAAD).
+E.Z. has been funded by the project CoDeFeL of the European Research Council (ERC) under the European Union's Horizon Europe research and innovation program (grant agreement No. 101096251), and by the Alexander von Humboldt-Professorship program.
+This material is based upon work supported by the Air Force Office of Scientific Research under award number FA8655-22-1-7012, in the amount of \$160,907, grant PID2023-146872OB-I00 of the AEI (Spain), the COST Actions CA24136 -- InterCoML and CA24122 -- mSPACE, and the SURE-AI Center grant 357482, Research Council of Norway.